sira-p/SVLMD/pages/Acute Cholecystitis.md

 			  logseq.order-list-type:: number
 			- Marked local inflammation (gangrenous cholecystitis, pericholecystic abscess, hepatic abscess, biliary peritonitis, emphysematous cholecystitis) logseq.order-list-type:: number
-	- Grade I (mild) acute cholecystitis
+	- ### Grade I: Mild
-	- “Grade I” acute cholecystitis does not meet the criteria of “Grade III” or “Grade II” acute cholecystitis.
-It can also be defined as acute cholecystitis in a healthy patient with no organ dysfunction and mild inflammatory changes in the gallbladder, making cholecystectomy a safe and low-risk operative procedure
+		- Acute cholecystitis that does not meet the Grade III or Grade II criteria or acute cholecystitis in a healthy patient with no organ dysfunction and mild inflammatory changes in the gallbladder, making cholecystectomy a safe and low-risk operative procedure
+		-
 - ## Investigation
 	- ### Imaging
 		- #### [[Ultrasound]]